-Or, you could generate referrals or sales for your employer in exchange for commissions.
-If this option doesn’t clearly exist, then ask after it, because most employers will be more than happy to create this type of opportunity for you, seeing as they will get to keep the majority of the gains (it’s a win-win).
+Second, you could generate referrals or sales for your employer in exchange for commissions.
+If this option doesn’t clearly exist, then ask after it, because most employers will be more than happy to create this type of opportunity for you, since they will get to keep the majority of the revenue you bring in (making it a win-win).

 Your goal should be to reach $100,000 per year in income or more (ideally more).